Deep Teeth Cleaning Cost

 You may have sensitive teeth for a week or so after a deep cleaning of your teeth.
 Your mouth may be painful for a few days.

-Your gums should be more healthy and your gum disease should go away if you keep up good dental hygiene after the procedure.
+Your gums should be healthier and your gum disease should go away if you keep up good dental hygiene after the procedure.
 Quitting smoking also helps to promote healing and prevent gum disease.

 Risks of Deep Dental Cleaning